aspose-pdf/Aspose.PDF-Documentation/net/plugins/formeditor/_index.md

 Console.WriteLine(result);
 ```

-The result will contain information such as the input and output file paths, the status, the message, the exception, etc. For example, if the operation is successful, the result might look like this:
+The result will contain information such as output file paths.

-Input: C:\Samples\Output\sample_forms.pdf
-Output: C:\Samples\Output\sample_forms2.pdf
-Status: Success
-Message: Form editing operation completed successfully
-Exception: null

-If the operation fails, the result might look like this:

-Input: C:\Samples\Output\sample_forms.pdf
-Output: C:\Samples\Output\sample_forms2.pdf
-Status: Failure
-Message: An error occurred while editing the form fields
-Exception: System.IO.FileNotFoundException: Could not find file 'C:\Samples\Output\sample_forms.pdf'